Simon joined Bankside Chambers in 2002 prior to that he spent 5 years at Russell McVeagh.

 Prattley Enterprises v Vero Insurance

-Junior counsel to David Goddard QC in Christchurch earthquake case in the High Court concerning the Britten Motorcycle Museum.
-Responsible for technical structural engineering and earthquake modelling aspects of the case.
+Christchurch earthquake case in the High Court concerning the Britten Motorcycle Museum.
+Simon acted for Vero Insurance with David Goddard QC.
+Simon was responsible for technical structural engineering and earthquake modelling aspects of the case.

 Aldrie Holdings v Prout

-Lead counsel in a High Court trial concerning misrepresentation in the sale and purchase of a North Auckland dairy farm.
+Lead Counsel for plaintiff in a High Court trial concerning misrepresentation in the sale and purchase of a North Auckland dairy farm.

 Chambers and Partners Global and Asia-Pacific say: